Skip to Main Content

 Systematic Review Training

-COM12181 - Systematic Review Series - Methodology
+LIB1207 - Systematic Review Methodology

 At the completion of the course, participants will be able to:

-• understand systematic review process and procedure
+• Understand the systematic review process and procedure and what is required.

-• plan for a review protocol
+• Plan for a review protocol and know where to register it.

-• understand a quality appraisal checklist
+• Understand quality appraisal checklists.

-• Define a clearly focused question
+• Define a clearly focused review question and establish inclusion/ exclusion criteria.

 Book via My Health Learning (search on the title or course code after logging in) or EventBrite or contact your Library to arrange an appointment for yourself or your team.